Comfortable Pants for People With Athletic Builds

 Also skater-ish pants.
 Better than normal pants but not as good as the RVCA.
 Fit wasn’t as good for my body style.
 These aren’t for people with athletic builds – they just stretch.

 Same assessment as the previous pair.
 I could make due with them, but the fit of the RVCAs was better.

 Volcom Modern Frickin Stretch Short

 The shorts from Volcom were spot on.
 Very comfortable.
 I kept these ones.

-- Instead of trying to find the exact right pair (color & size) order some options with the full understanding that you will return them.
+- If you order online (Target, Kohl’s or Amazon are all good), instead of trying to find the exact right pair (color & size) order some options with the full understanding that you will return them.
 I got 32 x 30, 33 x 30, 34, x 30, 32 x 32, 33 x 32, and 34 x 32 all of the same one pair of pants.
 Maybe that’s overkill, but I did not want to have any doubts for pants I will wear for years.
 In a store you would just go back to the shelf, but shopping online you can’t do that.

 - Save some boxes to return pants to Amazon.
 They send clothes in those industrial strength bags a lot of times, but you probably need to return them in boxes.

-I hope the 15 pairs of pants I tried on were of some value to you.
+I hope the tons pairs of pants I tried on were of some value to you.
 They definitely were to me.